karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 This script checks if there is a new base image available.

 How we do that?
-The script does the following steps:
+The script runs the following commands:

 - Queries the Microsoft Artifact Registry (https://mcr.microsoft.com) to obtain the ``lastModifiedDate`` property of the base image.
-- Fetches when was the last time that our platform image was pushed into AWS ECR, and if this value is inferior than the one retrieved from the Microsoft Artifact Registry then it means we're not using the most up to date base image and a new platform image needs to be built.
+- Retrieves when was the last time that our platform image was pushed into AWS ECR, if this value is inferior than the ``lastModifiedDate`` from the Microsoft Artifact Registry then it means we're not using the most up to date base image and a new platform image needs to be built.
-- It retrieves the tag version of the current platform image, increments the version value and stores it in a pipeline variable.
+- Uses the ``aws ecr describe-images`` command to retrieve the version tag of the current platform image.
+- Create a new version tag and stores the value in a pipeline variable.

-For example, if our current platform image stored in ECR has the tag: _"6.0-bullseye-slim-1.3.0"_, we want to create a new tag called _"6.0-bullseye-slim-1.4.0"_ for the platform image we're creating right now.
+For example, if our current platform image stored in ECR has the tag _"6.0-bullseye-slim-1.3.0"_, we'll want to create the tag _"6.0-bullseye-slim-1.4.0"_ for the platform image we're building right now.

-> The image tag version that this script stores in a pipeline variable will be used later on when it's time to push the image into ECR.
+> The version tag that this script stores in a pipeline variable will be used later on when it's time to push the image into ECR.

 ```bash
 #!/bin/bash